-The prison was subjected to an inspection during summer 2015.
+The prison was subjected to an inspection during January/February 2019.
 In the latest inspection the report said:

 HM Chief Inspector of Prisons